mdmdirector/mdmdirector/getting_involved_docs/contribute.md

 [Sample Pull Request](sample_pr.md)

-Once a change has been merged, follow steps to add to [Changelog](changelog.md).
+Once a change has been merged, follow steps to add to CHANGELOG.md

+- give your change a tag (like a git commit message):
+    (e.g.) git tag -a v0.5.2 -m "Releasing version v0.5.2"
+- run git-chglog -o CHANGELOG.md

+This accesses the installed go pkg [git-chglog](https://github.com/git-chglog/git-chglog#faq).
+Check out the link for additional information!